knownorigin/docs.knownorigin.io/docs/guide/unlockable-content.md

 **A creator can update unlockable content.** This allows creators to update any broken links which they have previously specified, also allowing them to experiment with changing incentives for collectors on primary and secondary market.
+We record all changes made so we can audit and help in any problems which may arise.

-**Unlockable content is the same all tokens for an edition.** For example, an edition of 10, all 10 tokens will receive the same unlockable content.
+**Unlockable content is the same for all tokens in an edition.** For example, an edition of 10, all 10 tokens will receive the same unlockable content.

 **Unlockable content can be retrieved on the primary and secondary markets**.
 The only stipulation is the content can